 When the saw blade is not parallel to the arm the result will be what is called "heel" - the back of the blade will not follow in the kerf of the front of the blade.
 Signs of a blade heeling are indicated when the rear teeth of the blade mark the material with an offset in the cut.
-This condition can be noticed with by eye or with a straight edge.
-To correct this situation:
+This condition can be noticed by eye or with a straight edge.
+(Figure 6A) To correct this situation:

 - 1. Put the motor into 0° bevel position.
 Engage bevel latch (A, Fig. 7) and bevel clamp (B). - 2.
 Cross cut a piece of material and determine the side of the cut on which the teeth are heeling.
 Make a note which side of the cut material has heeling marks. - 3.
-Pull the yoke clamp handle (C, Fig. 7) forward. - 4.
+Loosen yoke clamp nut.
+(C, Fig. 7) - 4.
 Release the rip swivel latch (D, Fig. 7. - 5.
 Loosen the two set screws (E, Fig. 7) locking the bronze rip swivel latch adjusting screws (F, Fig. 7). - 6.
 If the heel marks were on the right side of the material loosen the adjusting screw on your left and tighten the one on the right.
 If the marks were on the left of the material loosen the adjusting screw on your right and tighten the one on your left. - 7.
 Tighten the two locking set screws to a required torque of 90-100 inch/lbs. - 8.
 The rip swivel latch must move freely without side play. - 9.
 Engage rip swivel latch and lock the yoke clamp, recheck the crosscut and make additional adjustment if necessary. - 10.
-Ste a square in the corner of table and fence on left side, place square at a 45° angle it should touch the bottom edge of blade and touch the all the way to top front edge of blade.
-(Make sure it is not on carbides.)
+Set a square in the corner of table and fence on left side, place square at a 45° angle it should touch the bottom edge of blade and top edge of blade. (not touching carbides.)
 Figure 6A